© 2022 Avadar, All Rights Reserved

 Which Battery Is Best For An Electric Bike?

-In general, the best type of battery is a form of a lithium-ion battery.
+In general, the best type of battery is a form of lithium-ion battery.
 They are smaller and last longer than lead-acid batteries.

 When considering batteries as you shop for an e-bike, consider watt-hours (Wh) which measure battery output and life.
 The higher Wh, the bigger the range.
 Aim to choose a bike that offers a range long enough to suit the length of your ride with the power level you need.
 Lastly, consider how long it takes to recharge the battery and how that fits into your e-bike goals.